TechHutTV/benchmarking/2024-MacWinLinux/README.md

 ## General Benchmarks

+MacBook Pro Retina 16-inch (2019) - Core i9 - 16GB - SSD 1000GB

+Processor
+Intel Core i9-9880H 2.3Ghz

+Graphic Card Type
+AMD Radeon Pro 5500M

+Resolution
+3072 x 1920

 ### Geekbench 6

+Geekbench is a common tool for testing the performance of devices like phones, laptops, and tablets.
+It can provide insights into how a device will perform with professional applications that require high levels of processing power.
+It measures both single-core and multi-core power, and aggregates data from thousands of users to create an average score.

 | Geekbench CPU                                           | Single-core | Milti-core |
 | ------------------------------------------------------- | ----------- | ---------- |